inspec/inspec-aws/docs/resources/aws_vpc_endpoint_notification.md

 To get the permission for the [Principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/intro-structure.html#intro-structure-principal), will need the `ec2:VpcEndpointConnectionNotifications` action with **Effect** set to `Allow`.

-You can find detailed documentation at [Actions, Resources, and Condition Keys for Amazon EC2](https://docs.AWS.amazon.com/IAM/latest/UserGuide/list_amazonec2.html).
+You can find the detailed documentation at [Actions, Resources, and Condition Keys for Amazon EC2](https://docs.AWS.amazon.com/IAM/latest/UserGuide/list_amazonec2.html).